search-rug/doc-as-code-single-case-experiment/README.md

 ```

 4. Suppose you are creating a new ICD that depends on the previous one.
-Pull the document from [this repository](http://aaaa), and add the previously created document as a refernece (add a paragraph).
+Pull the document from [this repository](http://aaaa), and add the previously created document as a reference (add a paragraph).
 To do so, go to the dashboard, find the previously created document and copy the asciidoctor macro.

 ![copying-docref-macro.gif](copying-docref-macro.gif)

-2.Add a new version tag, push it.
+2. Add a new version tag, push it.
 Check the status of both documents (both should be PUBLISHED)

-3.Now, let's assume a change is made to the original document (the one referenced by the new document, and whose content was used the codebase).
-Let's modify the SystemRDL specification of the 'turboencarbulator' so that _the register X now is 4 bytes insted of 2xxxxx_.
+3. Now, let's assume a change is made to the original document (the one referenced by the new document, and whose content was used in the codebase).
+Let's modify the SystemRDL specification of the 'turboencarbulator' so that _the register X now is 4 bytes instead of 2xxxxx_.

-4.Commit, add a new tag version.
+4. Commit, add a new tag version.
 Check in the dashboard that this new version is the current one.
-Check how the status of the document changes (these status changes could be notified by other means to the people involved on its writing process).
+Check how the status of the document changes (these status changes could be notified by other means to the people involved in its writing process).
 Now, from a developer perspective: run the CMake file again.